rschristopher/ischristtrue.com/src/truth.md

  Or postmodernists like
  [Foucault](https://en.wikipedia.org/wiki/Michel_Foucault)
  if you have the temprament for it.
-And now, after a lot of study, all you know is that the mere concept of objective truth doesn't actually exist, or at least
+And then, after a lot of study, all you'll know is that the mere concept of objective truth doesn't actually exist, or at least